Coal phase-out: Germany

 Coal power phase-out in Germany is in progress.
 Phase-out of burning coal in Germany in power plants is scheduled for 2038, but market forces may mean that some coal plants will close earlier.

 On 29 January 2020, as part of a federal-state agreement to phase out coal, the basis was laid for a coal phase-out law that will regulate the end of coal-fired power generation by 2038.
 This was preceded by several draft laws on reductions in the hard coal sector and months of negotiations with lignite companies, primarily RWE and LEAG.
 The agreement was based on the decisions of the Commission for Growth, Structural Change and Employment.
-Among other things, it was decided to preserve the Hambach Forest, to establish an orderly phase-out plan by 2038, which includes the closure of approximately 2.8 gigawatts by the end of 2022 and a further 5.7 gigawatts of power plant capacity by the end of 2029, as well as a review of the decommissioning planned after 2030 at the revision dates in 2026 and 2029 in order to end coal-fired power generation by 2035 if possible.
+Among other things, it was decided to preserve the Hambach Forest, to establish an orderly phase-out plan by 2038, which includes the closure of approximately 2.8 gigawatts by the end of 2022 and a further 5.7 gigawatts of power plant capacity by the end of 2029, as well as a review of the decommissioning planned after 2030 at the revision dates in 2026 and 2029 to end coal-fired power generation by 2035 if possible.
 Environmental organisations criticised the failure to implement key decisions of the Coal Commission and therefore spoke of a 'termination of the coal compromise'.
 Contrary to the agreement, there is no review date in 2023, the Datteln 4 power plant will be allowed to go online, and half of the lignite capacity will not be shut down until between 2035 and 2038.

 Kai Niebert, president of the Deutscher Naturschutzring (German Nature Conservation Union), criticised that the deviation from the Coal Commission compromise in the phase-out of lignite would lead to additional emissions of approximately 180 million tonnes of carbon dioxide, and stated that he felt "simply betrayed" by the government.

 Economist Barbara Praetorius, one of the four chairs of the Coal Commission, also stated that the plan presented by the government deviated "in important points" from the Commission's proposals and reneged on the compromise reached there.
 Criticism was also levelled at the months-long delay in reaching a decision, with the government taking over a year to make a decision after the Commission for Growth, Structural Change and Employment announced its findings.